By the AAEP

 4. How is EP diagnosed?

-In horses with clinical signs of EP, the parasite may be detected on microscopic examination of a blood smear but detection of the parasite is not always possible by this method of testing.
+In horses with clinical signs of EP, the parasite may be detected on microscopic examination of a blood smear, but detection of the parasite is not always possible by this method of testing.
 The most commonly used tests are serologic tests that detect antibodies to the organism in blood.
-The USDA recognizes the cELISA (competitive enzyme-linked immunosorbent assay) as the standard test for screening for EP infection; there is a separate test for B. caballiand B. equi.
+The USDA recognizes the cELISA (competitive enzyme-linked immunosorbent assay) as the standard test for screening for chronic EP infection and the complement fixation test (CFT) in cases of more recent infection; there is a separate tests for B. caballi and T. equi.
 In an outbreak situation, different types of tests are often needed to determine the infection status of a horse.

 Several equine events (racetracks and some shows) now require horses be tested for the infection before allowing them to compete.
 The test used for this purpose is the cELISA test conducted by one of the veterinary diagnostic laboratories in the U.S. approved to conduct the test.